khoih-prog/BlynkESP32_BT_WF/README.md

 This [**BlynkESP32_BT_WF** library](https://github.com/khoih-prog/BlynkESP32_BT_WF) currently supports these following boards:

  1. **ESP32-based boards using EEPROM, SPIFFS or LittleFS**.

+#### Not yet supported Boards

+ 1. **ESP32-S2 and ESP32-C3**

 ---
 ---

 ## Changelog

+### Major Releases v1.2.0

+ 1. Enable scan of WiFi networks for selection in Configuration Portal.
+Check [PR for v1.3.0 - Enable scan of WiFi networks #10](https://github.com/khoih-prog/WiFiManager_NINA_Lite/pull/10).
+Now you can select optional **SCAN_WIFI_NETWORKS**, **MANUAL_SSID_INPUT_ALLOWED** to be able to manually input SSID, not only from a scanned SSID lists and **MAX_SSID_IN_LIST** (from 2-15)
+ 2. Fix invalid "blank" Config Data treated as Valid.
+ 3. Permit optionally inputting one set of WiFi SSID/PWD by using `REQUIRE_ONE_SET_SSID_PW == true`
+ 4. Enforce WiFi PWD minimum length of 8 chars
+ 5. Minor enhancement to not display garbage when data is invalid
+ 6. Fix issue of custom Blynk port (different from 8080 or 9443) not working on ESP32.
+Check [Custom Blynk port not working for BlynkSimpleEsp32_Async_WM.h #4](https://github.com/khoih-prog/Blynk_Async_WM/issues/4)
+ 7. To permit auto-reset after configurable timeout if DRD/MRD or non-persistent forced-CP.
+Check [**Good new feature: Blynk.resetAndEnterConfigPortal() Thanks & question #27**](https://github.com/khoih-prog/Blynk_WM/issues/27)
+ 8. Fix rare Config Portal bug not updating Config and dynamic Params data successfully in very noisy or weak WiFi situation
+ 9. Tested with [**Latest ESP32 Core 1.0.6**](https://github.com/espressif/arduino-esp32) for ESP32-based boards.
+10. Update examples

 ### Releases v1.1.1